lilyinstarlight/python-fooster-web/README.md

 Usage
 -----
-A basic example script that utilizes much of what is available.
+Below is a basic example script that utilizes much of what is available.
 For a GET method, it accepts any authorization and sends back to the client the requested resource.
 For a PUT method, it saves the body and returns it to client on subsequent requests on the resource.

 ```
 import web